Jacob Stallings Player Props: Marlins vs. Phillies

 Jacob Stallings At The Plate

-- Stallings has driven in a run in seven games this season (16.7%), including one multiple-RBI game.

-- In 11 of 42 games this year, he has scored, including multiple runs once.
+- In 11 of 43 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.